KOLIMISHAZIYA123/JavaScript/README.md

 # JavaScript
-A code repository on JavaScript.
+A code repository for JavaScript.